 Stay at the romantic Hotel das Cataratas, the only hotel located in Iguaçú National Park, facing the falls just a few hundred metres away.
 The colonial style hotel was inaugurated in 1958 and is surrounded by Atlantic rainforest.
 It was a pioneer in adopting ecological policies and the first to be awarded the ISO 14.001 Environmental Management Certification in Latin America as a designated Ecological Resort.

 Cross the border into Argentina and proceed to the luxury lodge Puerto Bemberg, a family owned property on the fringe of unsullied rainforest.
 Its founders are well known as advocates of sustainable natural environments and the lodge has achieved a Rainforest Alliance Sustainable Tourism Certificate.
 This programme measures the property's impact on one or more of the following: environment, community, cultural-heritage, the local economy.
-The hotel has a programme to encourage you and all guests to donate native trees which will be planted in its nature reserve, thereby helping to restore the habitat at the same time as offsetting your carbon footprint.
+The hotel has a programme to encourage you and all guests to donate native trees which will be planted in its nature reserve, thereby helping to restore the habitat.

 Your holiday continues to the Argentine capital Buenos Aires, a huge, dynamic, city with a tight colonial core, elegant residential suburbs a refurbished port district and several culturally significant art-focussed neighbourhoods.
 As such, it is fascinating to visit but suffers from vehicle-generated pollution.
 Your hotel here is the Alvear Palace, which expresses commitment to the efficient and rational administration of natural resources and, in line with our business philosophy, has evolved occupational safety and health standards and adopted environmental policies including recycling, water and energy reduction and waste treatment.